Synaptic Research uses mutual fund and index data supplied by FE Fundinfo.

 - Absolute Return funds

 The Protected and Structured Product category is the most sizeable, due to the recent launch of numerous products.
-These are not suited to an FE Crown Fund Rating.
-The Absolute Return sector is generally very poorly correlated to conventional benchmarks, and so is not suitable for the mainstream FE Crown Fund Rating methodology.
+These are not suited to an FE Fundinfo Crown Fund Rating.
+The Absolute Return sector is generally very poorly correlated to conventional benchmarks, and so is not suitable for the mainstream FE Fundinfo Crown Fund Rating methodology.